 This functionality allows you to create trigger-action-like integrations or simply load all the new records and updates from one source to another automatically.
 However, it is not a full-featured replacement for data synchronization, because an Import package cannot perform actions for recently deleted records.

 Importing recently added or updated records is supported only when the Source is a cloud application.
 It also requires a source object to have fields that store timestamps for the creation time and last modification time.
 For example, in Salesforce, these fields are CreatedDate and LastModifiedDate.
-However, there is a workaround for relational databases, described at the end of this topic.
+However, there is a workaround for relational databases, described below.

 Suppose we need to integrate MailChimp subscribers with Salesforce leads.
 We already have subscribers for existing leads, and want to create subscribers from new ones automatically.
 So, to create such an import package, let's do the following: